mandugo/Computational-Imaging-Vision/README.md

 # Computational Imaging and Vision
 Final assessment for **Computational Imaging and Vision** course within the PhD program in Information Engineering of the Department of Information Engineering @ University of Pisa, A.A.
-2022/2023
+2022/2023 \
+\
+The work builds upon the implementation presented in the article titled **"Denoising Autoencoders (DAE) — How To Use Neural Networks to Clean Up Your Data"** [1].

 ## References
 [1] S. Dobilas, "Denoising Autoencoders (DAE) — How To Use Neural Networks to Clean Up Your Data", 2022.
 [Online].
 Available: https://towardsdatascience.com/denoising-autoencoders-dae-how-to-use-neural-networks-to-clean-up-your-data-cd9c19bc6915.
 [Accessed: 24-Apr-2023] \